 - Display the same content on several screens by developing reusable Blocks (if on a mobile app) or Web Blocks (if on a web app).

-- Propagate Changes From a Block to the Parent
+- Use Events to Propagate Changes From a Block to the Parent

-- Learn how to propagate changes from a Block to the Block or Screen where it is instantiated.
+- Learn how to use Events to propagate changes from a Block to the Block or Screen where it is instantiated.

 - Pass Data Between Blocks